 0 3 * * * root /usr/local/sbin/clamav-scan.sh

 Save and close the file.
-With all this in place, ClamAV will scan the home folder every day at 3 o'clock in the morning and send an email message to the root user if something goes wrong.
+With all this in place, ClamAV will scan the home folder every morning at 3 o’clock and email the root user if something goes wrong.

 Malware Scanner – Maldetect